ADA f English, German, Polish, Hungarian, Italian, Finnish, Ancient GermanicOriginally a short form of Germanic names such as

 John the Baptist.

-ELOISE f EnglishFrom the Old French name
+Eloise f EnglishFrom the Old French name

-Héloïse, which is probably from the Germanic name
+Héloïse, which was probably from the Germanic name

 Helewidis, composed of the elements

-heil meaning "hale, healthy" and
+heil meaning "healthy, whole" and

-wid meaning "wide".
+wit meaning "wide".
 It is sometimes associated with the Greek word

 ἥλιος (helios) meaning "sun" or the name

-Louise, though there is not likely an etymological connection.
-This name was borne in the 12th century by Saint Eloise, the wife of the French theologian Peter Abelard.
-She became a nun after her husband was castrated by her uncle.
+Louise, though there is no etymological connection.
+This name was borne by the 12th-century French scholar and philosopher Héloïse.
+Secretly marrying the theologian Peter Abelard at a young age, she became a nun (and eventually an abbess) after Abelard was violently castrated by order of her uncle Fulbert.

-... [more] EMMA f English, French, Italian, Spanish, Catalan, Swedish, Norwegian, Danish, Icelandic, Finnish, Dutch, German, Hungarian, Ancient GermanicOriginally a short form of Germanic names that began with the element
+Emma f English, French, Italian, Spanish, Catalan, Swedish, Norwegian, Danish, Icelandic, Finnish, Latvian, Dutch, German, Hungarian, GermanicOriginally a short form of Germanic names that began with the element

-ermen meaning
+irmin meaning

 "whole" or

-"universal".
+ermunaz).
 It was introduced to England by Emma of Normandy, who was the wife both of King Ethelred II (and by him the mother of Edward the Confessor) and later of King Canute.
 It was also borne by an 11th-century Austrian saint, who is sometimes called

 Hemma.

-... [more] EMMELINE f EnglishFrom an Old French form of the Germanic name
+... [more] Emmeline f EnglishFrom Old French

-Amelina, originally a diminutive of Germanic names beginning with the element
+Emeline, a diminutive of Germanic names beginning with the element

 amal meaning